KostasValeckas/PyLongslit/docs/sky.rst

 The ``"fit_order"`` parameter decides what order polynomial to fit to the sky background.

-The ``"fwhm_guess"`` and ``"fwhm_thresh"`` parameters are used to estimate the limits of the objects (can be set different for science and standard star frames).
+The ``"fwhm_guess"`` and ``"fwhm_thresh"`` parameters are used to estimate the limits of the objects (can be set differently for science and standard star frames).
 The red lines you see on the plot above are defined as: object center +/- 3 ``"fwhm_guess"`` +/- ``"fwhm_thresh"`` (in pixels).

 For users new to data reduction - short introduction to sky background